Phase 1 Study of AG-221 in Subjects With Advanced Hematologic Malignancies With an IDH2 Mutation

 and urine sampling during the study.

-- Subjects or their legal representatives must be able to understand and sign an
+- Subjects must be able and willing to sign an informed consent.

 - Platelet count ≥20,000/µL (Transfusions to achieve this level are allowed.)
 Subjects

 with a baseline platelet count of <20,000/µL due to underlying malignancy are